gemgeek/requirement-analysis/README.md

 - **Improves quality:** Leads to systems that better meet user needs and business objectives.

 In short, requirement analysis is critical because it ensures that the final system is both **useful** (solves the right problem) and **usable** (works effectively for end users).

+## Why is Requirement Analysis Important?

+Requirement Analysis is a **cornerstone of the Software Development Life Cycle (SDLC)** because it directly impacts the success or failure of a project.
+Some key reasons include:

+1. **Prevents Miscommunication**
+   Clearly documenting requirements ensures that all stakeholders, developers, designers, testers, and clients share the same understanding of the system’s goals.

+2. **Reduces Costs and Delays**
+   Identifying problems or unclear requirements early is far less expensive than fixing them later in the development or deployment stages.

+3. **Ensures User Satisfaction**
+   By focusing on actual business needs and user expectations, requirement analysis increases the likelihood that the final product will solve the right problem and provide real value.

+4. **Provides a Roadmap for Development**
+   Well-defined requirements act as a guide for the team, reducing confusion and keeping the project aligned with its objectives.